Biology

 Intermediate, Small Lecture—Spring

-This course is a continuation of General Chemistry I. We will begin with a detailed study of both the physical and chemical properties of solutions.
-This will enable us to consider the factors that affect both the rates and direction of chemical reactions.
+This course is a continuation of General Chemistry I. We will begin with a detailed study of both the physical and chemical properties of solutions, which will enable us to consider the factors that affect both the rates and direction of chemical reactions.
 We will then investigate the properties of acids and bases and the role that electricity plays in chemistry.
 The course will conclude with introductions to nuclear chemistry and organic chemistry.
 Weekly laboratory sessions will allow us to demonstrate and test the theories described in the lecture segment of the course.

 Faculty